 5. What goals do you have?

-It is essential to know your personal and career goals to find a dream job.
-In the end, they will end up shaping and determining the career you will pursue.
+Knowing your personal and career goals is essential to finding a dream job.
+In the end, they will shape and determine the career you will pursue.

 Ask yourself, what are your goals when it comes to relationships?
 Finances?
 Family?
 Health?

 All of these will affect your career search.
 If you want to settle down with a family, a career that requires a lot of travel isn’t for you.
-If you’re seeking financial security, working for NGOs might not be the best option.
+Working for NGOs might not be the best option if you’re seeking financial security.
 In the end, it is crucial to pursue a career that will align with your general life goals.

 6. Who do you look up to?